sigasi/sigasi_insights/content/manual/views.md

 # Editor View

-The Editor View shows the content of files, and allows you to edit files.
-It is a tabbed view so that multiple files can be open for editing simultaneously.
+The Editor View shows the content of files and allows you to edit files.
+It is a tabbed view so that multiple files can be opened for editing simultaneously.
 The currently selected file is the active file.

 * [Sigasi Studio Editor](/manual/editor)